The Beginner’s Mind: The Power of Not Knowing

 What Can This Help With?

-Even if you are with the same thing every day like sitting in meditation, nothing is actually the same.
+Even if something appears to be the same, it doesn’t mean it feels or is the same.
+For example: in sitting in meditation, nothing is actually the same.
 The breath is different.
 Your body is different.
 The moment is different.
 We invite a breath to be a journey and not just an action.

 How to Cultivate Beginner’s Mind